DJI fixes vulnerability that let potential hackers spy on drones

 Security researchers from Check Point said in March they found a vulnerability that allowed potential hackers to log into accounts for the consumer drone maker without needing a password.
 DJI said it fixed the flaw in September.

-Once you have access to a DJI account, you're able to view sensitive information like a live view of the drone's camera and location, the last four digits of credit card numbers and photos taken from flights, researchers said.
+Once you have access to a DJI account, you're able to view sensitive information like live view from FlightHub of the drone's camera and location, the last four digits of credit card numbers and photos taken from flights, researchers said.

 If the accessed account was using DJI's FlightHub tool, the attacker would also be able to control multiple drones and set routes, said Oded Vanunu, Check Point's head of products vulnerability research.